tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Recording the runtime behaviour of a system after the fact is only half the story.
 Deciding _what_ that behaviour should be before starting work is the tricky part.
 Getting input from customers _before_ building out the system is useful in ensuring we build the _right_ system.
 Acceptance tests are a great vehicle for discussing and formalising these requirements.

+>  An acceptance test is a set of examples or a specification that help the customer "accept" that the system behaves as intended.
+The test is used to specify required behaviour before verifying that behaviour against a running system.

 Many teams emphasize that acceptance tests should be customer authored.
 If we write software that nobody wants, there's not much point in writing it.
 The customer can express their requirements in the form of acceptance criteria forming a specification against which the system can be verified.
 Adding to our definition then would give us something like.

->  An acceptance test is a set of examples or a specification that help the customer "accept" that the system behaves as intended.
-The test is used to specify required behaviour _before_ implementing functionality and then verify the behaviour against the completed implementation.

 In [Agile Testing](http://amzn.to/WKDYkq), Lisa Crispin and Janet Gregory describe acceptance tests as